-

 - The leaves are gently crushed to release the juice and start the fermentation process.

-- The tea is laid out on bamboo trays to allow it to be oxygenated (oxidized).
+- The tea is laid out on bamboo trays to allow it to be saturated with oxygen (oxidized).

-- The process is completed by lightly roasting in special kettles to stop fermentation.
-When brewed, the tightly twisted tea leaves gradually open gracefully, and the leaf color acquires a characteristic golden hue with a slight greenish tint.
+- The process is completed by lightly roasting the tea in special kettles to halt fermentation.
+As it steeps, the tightly twisted tea leaves gradually and gracefully unfurl, and the leaves acquire a characteristic golden hue with a slight green tint.

 The main advantage of Huangjin Gui is its aroma.
-It is deep and rich, with bright notes of mountain flowers and fruits, which over time turn into a pleasant creamy sweetness.
-The dominant note is the aroma, similar to osmanthus flowers.
-The taste is reminiscent of soft and delicate green tea or Tie Guan Yin.
-The aftertaste is long, fresh, creating the impression of the purity of mountain air.
-During the steeping, subtle cinnamon and nutty notes may appear in it, evoking associations with homemade pastries, as well as a slight astringency.
+It is deep and rich, with vibrant notes of mountain flowers and fruits that gradually develop into a pleasant creamy sweetness.
+The dominant note is the aroma, reminiscent of osmanthus flowers.
+The taste is reminiscent of a soft and delicate green tea or Tie Guan Yin.
+The finish is long and fresh, evoking the purity of mountain air.
+As the tea steeps, subtle cinnamon and nutty notes, reminiscent of homemade baked goods, can emerge, along with a slight tartness.

 Huangjin Gui is a wonderful tonic drink.
-It gives a boost of energy and good mood, promotes active brain function, improving memory and concentration, which makes it an excellent choice for the working day.
-At the same time, it is able to harmonize thoughts and is suitable for a calm, contemplative tea party.
-Among the useful properties, they note the ability to remove toxins, a rejuvenating effect and normalization of metabolism.
+It boosts energy and improves mood, promotes active brain function, and improves memory and concentration, making it an excellent choice for the workday.
+At the same time, it can harmonize thoughts and is perfect for a quiet, contemplative tea party.
+Its beneficial properties include detoxifying, rejuvenating, and metabolic support.

 Brewing recommendations

-- Utensils: A fine porcelain gaiwan is recommended, as it will convey the aroma well.
+- Utensils: A fine porcelain gaiwan is recommended, as it will impart aroma well.

 - Water: 85-90°C.